-6. Once Contrast is installed, the next step is to configure system settings (page 699) (for example, allocate licenses, set up authentication, and allow users to receive notifications and run reports).
+6. Once Contrast is installed, the next step is to configure system settings (page 723) (for example, allocate licenses, set up authentication, and allow users to receive notifications and run reports).
+To ensure your library data is current, configure your system to upgrade library data automatically (page 693).
+If you don't have internet access (air-gapped installations), update library data manually (page 692).